CSALabsAutomation/azure-purview-lab1/steps/04_searching-and-editing-assets/documentation.md

    ![bulk](./assets/5-14_bulk.jpg "bulk")

 2. Hover your mouse over an item in the list to reveal the checkbox on the right-hand side.
-Select five items and click **View selected**.
+Select four items and click **View selected**.

     ![select](./assets/16-view_selected.jpg "select")